 - Offset Spatula – Spreading the butter and filling over the dough is much easier with this, and you can use it to add the frosting at the end as well.

-- 9” Square Baking Tray – This fits this recipe perfectly, but feel free to use what you have available.
+- 9” Square Baking Tray – This fits this apple pie cinnamon roll bake perfectly, but feel free to use what you have available.

-They will stay fresh for a day or two at room temperature, but store in the fridge for up to a week if needed.
+These will stay fresh for a day or two at room temperature, but you can store them in the fridge for up to a week if needed.

-Be sure to keep them covered or wrapped with plastic so they don’t dry out.
+Be sure to keep cinnamon rolls with apple pie filling covered or wrapped with plastic so they don’t dry out.